Windows Phone Dies Today

 Apple were just the first to put a really solid device together that worked well and appealed to a large market.

 It's not impossible to believe that someone at Microsoft could have thought "Let's make a better version of the Palm Pilot Phone" before Apple had the idea... they just didn't.
-Or if they did, the stu
+Or if they did, the stupidity of the MS management squashed the idea until it was too late.

 Re: (Score:2)